PLANNING COMMISSION HEARING – Wednesday, March 11 @ 6pm – PLEASE ATTEND IN SUPPORT

 The Link is not a dorm.
 It’s a professionally managed, mixed-use apartment community with a diverse mix of units.
 At least 40% of residences will be studios or one-bedrooms—housing types that JMU doesn’t provide—making it attractive to young professionals and downtown workers, in addition to graduate and undergraduate students.
 This layout is atypical of student housing, which typically has a large majority of 4- and 5-bedroom apartments.

-The Like will be professionally managed and cater to residents who want a peaceful, rewarding living environment, not a party pad.
+The Link will be professionally managed and cater to residents who want a peaceful, rewarding living environment, not a party pad.

 Breathing new life into downtown is essential to supporting Harrisonburg’s small businesses.
 With hundreds of new residents living two blocks from Main Street, shops, restaurants and services will see a significant boost in foot traffic.
 Dozens of local businesses and residents have already signed petitions supporting the project and have uniformly agreed that this project is essential for a healthy future of downtown.